 Don’t get us wrong; there’s a certain nostalgic appeal to a meal made from canned ingredients, but these days, we’re a little more into not-so-semi-homemade cooking, and we’re on the hunt for a way to elevate the humble casserole into a modern culinary delight we can be proud to add to the potluck spread.

 The common denominator in the old-fashioned, not-very-gourmet casseroles is canned soup.
 You know the kind we mean.
 They usually start with “cream of” and taste about as fun as we’d imagine binge-watching a season of The Apprentice would be.
+(Of course, there’s a time for a really good pre-made soup — and we’ve rounded up the best store-bought soups for stocking your pantry.)

 From modern soup-free delights to revamped versions of your favorite canned soup standards, these contemporary casserole recipes will delight your family on any given weeknight — with no canned soup in sight.